nimiq/woocommerce-gateway-nimiq/README.md

-# WooCommerce Nimiq Payment Gateway
+# Nimiq Payment Gateway for WooCommerce

-This is a plugin for Wordpress WooCommerce to handle payments in the Nimiq (NIM) cryptocurrency.
+A plugin for Wordpress WooCommerce to handle payments in the Nimiq (NIM) cryptocurrency.

 After an order is submitted via the Nimiq payment method, the order is placed "on-hold".
-Transactions need to be validated manually with a *Validate Transactions* bulk action from the *Orders* admin page.
+Transactions are validated automatically on a short interval, but can also be validated manually with a *Validate Transactions* bulk action from the *Orders* admin page.
-When a transaction is validated, the order status is set to "processing".
+When a transaction is validated, the order status changes to "processing".

 ## Installation